Cantera/cantera-website/pages/science/reactors/extensiblereactor.rst

 sign and the terms to the right of the equals sign.
 This is the format in which the user will be editing the governing equations.
-For example, if the user wishes to add a term for a large mass (say a rock) inside the reactor to see the effects on reaction temperature:
+For example, if the user wishes to add a term for a large mass (say a rock) inside the reactor to see the effects on temperature:

 .. math::